Myth-Busting Insurance Myths: Fact or Fiction?

 Myth 4: The Elderly Are More Expensive to Insure

 Although this may be true for life insurance, the cost of car insurance does not go up as you get older.
 In fact, auto insurance rates even have the potential to go down as you age.

 Once you’re over the age of 55, you may qualify for a reduction in your auto insurance rates, plus additional discounts with affinity groups AARP or AAA.
 By completing an accident prevention course, you could receive up to a 10 percent discount on your policy.
 Some providers also offer a 5 percent discount on insurance if you are retired or unemployed, so it pays to shop around.

 Whether your car is red, you are older or you live in a hurricane-prone area, it’s no myth that comparing rates saves money.
-Start a quote on Compare.com and see which companies offer you the best price and package for your needs.
+Start shopping for cheaper car insurance on Compare.com and see which companies offer you the best price and policy for your needs.